k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 In addition to the set of components, it's important to emphasize that K8ssandra is really a collection of experience from the community of Cassandra + Kubernetes users, packaged and ready for everyone to use freely.

-### What computing challenges does K8ssandra solve?

-Backup and restores, repair, monitoring all wired up for you already.
-More that managing state with operator

 ### How do I get started and install K8ssandra?

 It's easy!
 There are several options, but we recommend using [Helm](https://helm.sh/docs/intro/install/) commands.
-If you haven't already, use git to clone this repo to your local environment.
-Starting from https://github.com/k8ssandra/k8ssandra notice the Code button.
-Copy the desired protocol - such as `git@github.com:k8ssandra/k8ssandra.git` for SSH.
-Then on your machine, enter:

-`git clone git@github.com:k8ssandra/k8ssandra.git`

-To get started, `cd` to the downloaded `k8ssandra` directory, and enter:

 ```
 helm repo add k8ssandra https://helm.k8ssandra.io/